-- Neutral indicator light - Turn signal indicator light
+- Neutral indicator light

+- Turn signal indicator light

-- High beam indicator light - Coolant temperature warning light - Engine trouble warning light If a warning or indicator light does not go off, see page 3-2 for the corresponding warning and indicator light circuit check. - 2.
-Shift the transmission into the neutral position.
+- High beam indicator light

+- Coolant temperature warning light

+- Engine trouble warning light

+If a warning or indicator light does not go off, see page 3-2 for the corresponding warning and indicator light circuit check.
-When the transmission is in the neutral position, the neutral indicator light should be on, otherwise have a Yamaha dealer check the electrical circuit.

-3. Start the engine by pushing the start switch.
+- Shift the transmission into the neutral position.
+(See page 5-2.)
+The neutral indicator light should come on.
+If not, ask a Yamaha dealer to check the electrical circuit. - Start the engine by pushing the start switch.
+NOTICE: For maximum engine life, never accelerate hard when the engine is cold!
+[ECA11041]